What Are the Common Shelf-Life Extenders in Gummy Supplements—and Are They Safe?

 These ingredients help maintain moisture, prevent crystallization, and preserve the gummy's structure and taste over time.

-• Natural Acids (e.g., Citric Acid, Malic Acid): These are crucial for providing tart flavor and also help regulate the gummy's pH, creating an environment less supportive of microbial growth.
+• Natural Acids (e.g., Citric Acid, Malic Acid): These provide tart flavor and adjust the gummy's pH, making it harder for microbes to grow.

 Safety and Regulatory Considerations